 go head to head in the BCS Championship Game.
 Auburn’s ferocious running game, with four 500-yard rushers, including the unstoppable Tre Mason, will try to best leading Heisman candidate, Jameis Winston.
 The Seminoles quarterback has led Florida State to be the only undefeated record left in nation—can they make it a truly perfect season?
 The SEC proves to be the number one BCS breeder, as Auburn’s inclusion makes it eight consecutive years an SEC team has played for the national championship, and if they win, that would make it 8 straight national titles for the conference.
 But not so fast, they’ll have to get past the Seminoles in their first national title appearance since 2001.
 BCS National Championship Game tickets

 are through the roof!
 Shell out $1,183 minimum for this extraordinary matchup that is averaging $2,118 a seat to see the best players in the nation tear up the gridiron at the Rose Bowl in Pasadena!

-Check our seating chart for the Rose Bowl
+Check our seating chart for the AT&T Stadium

-and pick out the BCS National Championship Game tickets that work best for you.
+and pick out the College Football Playoff Championship Game tickets that work best for you.
 Regardless of where you’re looking to sit, we’ve got tickets in a wide variety of locations and price ranges.

 have been able to witness a series of great matchups ever since, with the championship game rotating yearly between University of Phoenix Stadium